avgcampos/myfempy/README.md

 Basic python packages required for using **myfempy**

 The following python packages are required to run myfempy.
-Before to install myfempy-main, install this packages.
+Before to install myfempy, install this packages.
 Check if they are already installed on your machine

 -   [numpy](https://numpy.org/) - The fundamental package for scientific